March 13, 2023

 Maintaining a positive attitude during and after divorce can be challenging, but it is essential for your well-being and the well-being of your children.
 Here are some tips for maintaining a positive attitude during and after divorce:

-• Focus on what you can control: It is important to focus on the things you can control during and after divorce, such as establishing routines and boundaries for your children and finding ways to support them emotionally.
+• You must focus on what you can control: Set your attention on the things you can control during and after divorce, such as establishing routines and boundaries for your children and finding ways to support them emotionally.
 By focusing on what you can control, you can create a sense of stability and predictability for yourself and your children.

-• Seek out positive relationships: Surround yourself with positive and supportive people who uplift you and encourage you.
+• You should seek positive relationships: Intentionally surround yourself with positive and supportive people who uplift you and encourage you.
 Avoid negative or toxic relationships that drain your energy and bring you down.

-• Stay focused on the future: While divorce can be a difficult and emotional experience, it is important to stay focused on the future and the possibilities that lie ahead.
+• You should stay focused on the future: While divorce can be a difficult and emotional experience, it is important to stay focused on the future and the possibilities that lie ahead.
 Create new goals and aspirations for yourself and your family, and work towards them with a positive and determined attitude.

-• Take things one day at a time: Remember that healing takes time, and it is important to be patient with yourself and your children as you navigate this difficult transition.
+• You must take things one day at a time: Remember that healing takes time, and it is important to be patient with yourself and your children as you navigate this difficult transition.
 Take things one day at a time and focus on the small victories and progress you make along the way.

 Keeping the Love Alive: How to Continue to Show Love and Support to Your Children After Divorce